Linear Response Selected Configuration Interaction: Results and Discussion

 In Table \ref{tab:sscc_H2O_larger_basis}, we report the $^2J_\mathrm{HH}$ coupling constant in a series of larger basis sets, namely 6-31+G*-J (29 orbitals), 6-31++G**-J (37 orbitals), and 6-311++G**-J (46 orbitals).
 We conducted LR-SCI (GS+V+X) calculations with evenly logarithmically spaced thresholds $\varepsilon$, spaced 0.25 log-units apart.
 We report results from the best calculation that we could manage to complete within computational constraints.
 We have included an error estimate for the LR-SCI estimated value based on the magnitude of the change from the next-best $\varepsilon$.
 With the computational resources at our disposal (128-core nodes with up to 4TB of memory), we managed LR-SCI calculations with up to $1.5\times10^8$ determinants.
 Larger calculations could likely be achieved through a combination of further code optimization and hardware advances.
 PyCI computes and stores Hamiltonian matrix elements in a (lower-triangular) compressed sparse row matrix format, which, for large CI expansions, will require a significant amount of memory to store.
 For the systems considered here, the sparse matrix typically stores around 1000 non-zero elements per row (although this figure is system-dependent), which for $1.5\times10^{8}$ determinants leads to a memory footprint of around 2.4TB for storing the indices and data.
 Thus, significantly larger determinant expansions are out of reach for the present implementation and would require a direct matrix-vector multiplication routine or multinode distributed sparse matrix storage.
+A detailed cost breakdown of the individual steps of the GS+V+X LR-SCI calculations required for the calculation of the spin-spin coupling constant is shown in Table \ref{tab:si_sscc_detailed_timings}, from which we find that the computational effort is mainly dominated by steps related to computing the FC term.
+The additional computational effort can mostly be attributed to increased determinant requirements, and the required number of Hamiltonian matrix-vector products is not significantly increased compared to the PSO and SD operators (see Table \ref{tab:si_sigma_vectors}).